fieldtrip/website/example/ica_eog.md

 ---
-title: Use independent component analysis (ICA) to remove EOG artifacts
+title: Independent component analysis (ICA) to remove EOG artifacts
 tags: [example, artifact, preprocessing, ica, meg-artifact]
 redirect_from:
   - /example/use_independent_component_analysis_ica_to_remove_eog_artifacts/
 ---

-# Use independent component analysis (ICA) to remove EOG artifacts
+# Independent component analysis (ICA) to remove EOG artifacts

 ## Description

-This script demonstrates how you can use ICA for cleaning the EOG artifacts from your MEG data.
+This script demonstrates how you can use ICA for cleaning eye artifacts from MEG or EEG data.
 It consists of three steps:

+1.  preparing the data for running an ICA
-1.  decomposition of the MEG data
+2. ICA decomposition of the data
-2.  identifying the components that reflect eye artifacts
+3.  identifying the components that reflect eye artifacts
-3.  removing those components and backprojecting the data
+4.  removing those components and backprojecting the data

 ## Example dataset